OCI & Overseas Citizenship

 • People who were Indian citizens or eligible to become Indian citizens on or after 26th January 1950

-• People belong to a region that became part of India after 15th August 1947.
+• People belong to a region that became part of India on 15th August 1947.

 • Children and grandchildren of such citizens